hail-is/hail/style-guide.md

 # Scala Style Guide
 ## IntelliJ settings
+### Automatic

+The easiest way to comply with the style guide is to load the IntelliJ `code_style.xml`.
+You can load the xml file using the `Manage ...` button on the `Editor > Code Style` page.
+After loading it, select it from the drop-down list.

+### Manual

 Our style differs slightly from the IntelliJ Scala plugin defaults.
 Make the following changes: